msesia/msesia.github.io/_pages/about.md

   - /about.html
 ---

-I’m an assistant professor in the [Department of Data Sciences and Operations](https://www.marshall.usc.edu/departments/data-sciences-and-operations), at the [USC Marshall Business School](https://www.marshall.usc.edu/).
+I’m an assistant professor in the [Department of Data Sciences and Operations](https://www.marshall.usc.edu/departments/data-sciences-and-operations), at the [University of Southern California, Marshall School of Business](https://www.marshall.usc.edu/).

 **This website is under construction.**